bsdevlin/fpga_snark_prover/fpga_snark_prover/kernel/README.md

 Several kernels have been compiled from the RTL code that allows for easy inclusion into a host.cpp file.
 Multiple kernels can be linked and exercised depending on what functionality is needed.
 Each kernels operates on DRAM memory on the FPGA, which has 4 DDR banks of 16GB each.
+When building the kernel will automatically get assigned to a 16GB DDR bank and only able to access that bank - to change this you need to uncomment the ``CLFLAGS += --sp ...`` lines.

 Each kernel has a **hw_emu** and **hw** makefile targets.
 The **hw_emu** target create a ``build_output/<kernel_name>.xclbin`` file and runs hardware simulation which will verify the design against the host.cpp.
 This takes around 5min to build.
 The **hw** target will build the ``build_output/<kernel_name>.xclbin`` and ``.awsxclbin`` file which is used to create an AFI for use on Amazon AWS F1 instances with real hardware.
 This takes around 4 hours to build.